Shares of Ping Identity jump 25% in U.S. market debut

-(Reuters) - Shares of Ping Identity Holding Corp jumped 25% in their market debut on Thursday, giving the identity software company a market value of about $1.46 billion.
+(Reuters) - Shares of Ping Identity Holding Corp (PING.N) jumped 25% in their market debut on Thursday, giving the identity software company a market value of about $1.46 billion.

 Ping Identity’s shares opened at $18.75 and rose to as much as $19.74 in early trade.